Robert Stanley Weir: Career

 From 1881, Weir practised law in Montreal and took a particular interest in municipal questions and had several of his studies published.
 In 1892, he ran unsuccessfully as a Liberal for the Montreal No. 4 riding of the Legislative Assembly of Quebec.
 In 1898, he was one of several eminent advocates appointed to revise the charter of the City of Montreal.
 It is believed that, in particular, he wrote many of the sections relating to expropriations and the power of the city to pass by-laws.

 On May 6, 1899, he was appointed Recorder for Montreal.
 During this time as a recorder, he also taught liturgics and jurisprudence in the Congregational College of Canada, which was affiliated with McGill University.
 Weir later served as a municipal court judge and was considered an expert on the historical aspects of municipal law.
-He was later appointed a judge for the Exchequer Court of Canada in 1926.
+He was later appointed a local judge in admiralty for the Exchequer Court of Canada in 1926.
 In 1923, he was honoured as a Fellow of the Royal Society of Canada.